 Ensure Your Cookware Is Clean and Dry Before Professional Long-Distance Movers Come

-Is It OK to Stack Pots and Pans?
+How to Pack Pots and Pans for Shipping – Is It OK to Stack Pots and Pans?

 The answer is yes.
 However, you have to wrap your cookware carefully and make sure to put one layer of packing paper between each item, so there is no room for breaking or scratching the items.
 When cross-country moving, one of the useful packing tips is to fill each box with some soft material and don’t let the items get damaged inside.
-If you’re using a professional long-distance moving service, you don’t have to worry about these things since the efficient movers will wrap your cookware and fill out the boxes with the packing peanuts.
+If you’re using professional long-distance moving services, you don’t have to worry about these things since the efficient movers will wrap your cookware and fill out the boxes with packing peanuts.

 When relocating cross country, the essential thing is to save as much free space as possible